Car Test Centre, England

 On the day at Bradford (Thornbury)

 Arrive at Bradford (Thornbury) with about ten minutes to spare and know your parking options in advance, they vary site to site across the DVSA network.
 The DVSA centre finder (postcode BD1 1PH) maps the centre and its surroundings.
 With high demand and waits near 16 to 20 weeks, take any earlier slot the booking service offers rather than holding out.
 Don't set off without your provisional photocard licence; the test cannot start without it, and your car needs L plates and a working interior mirror.
+If Heckmondwike is fully booked, Bradford (Thornbury) is the next closest centre, roughly 7 miles away.

 Plan for a drive of roughly 40 minutes, identical in structure to every other DVSA centre.
-First comes the 20-metre eyesight check and a pair of vehicle-safety questions, one show-me, one tell-me, then the examiner joins you for the road section.
-About 20 minutes is independent driving by sat nav or by following signs to a named target, you tackle one of four set manoeuvres, and around a third of candidates get an emergency stop.
+First comes the 20-metre eyesight check and a tell-me vehicle-safety question, then the examiner joins you for the road section, with one show-me question while you drive.
+About 20 minutes is independent driving by sat nav or by following signs to a named target, you tackle one of four set manoeuvres, and around one in seven candidates get an emergency stop.
 The drive works through whatever mix of urban and outlying roads sits within about a twenty-minute radius, and at a centre this busy that usually means heavier traffic to read.
 Across DVSA marking nationally, the fault recorded most often on car tests is junctions - observation, worth drilling on the local routes before your date.

 You find out there and then, back at Bradford (Thornbury).
 The examiner runs through the faults on the DL25 feedback form and, on a pass, keeps your provisional licence so a full licence follows in the post.
 Clearing the test means staying under 16 driving faults, that is 15 or fewer, with no serious or dangerous fault; 47.1% of candidates here manage it on the current marking.